home-assistant/developers.home-assistant/docs/creating_component_index.md

 ---
-title: "Creating components"
+title: "Creating a Minimal Component"
-sidebar_label: "Introduction"
+sidebar_label: "Minimal Component"
 ---

 Alright, you learned about the [manifest](creating_integration_manifest.md), so it's time to write your first code for your integration.
 AWESOME.
 Don't worry, we've tried hard to keep it as easy as possible.

-Examples of integrations are available from [our example repository](https://github.com/home-assistant/example-custom-config/tree/master/custom_components/).
+More extensive examples of integrations are available from [our example repository](https://github.com/home-assistant/example-custom-config/tree/master/custom_components/).

-## Example component
+## The code

-Add `hello_state:` to your `configuration.yaml` file and create a file `<config_dir>/custom_components/hello_state/__init__.py` with the below code to test it locally.
+Each component needs to have 2 basic parts: it needs to define a `DOMAIN` constant that contains the domain of the integration.
+The second part is that it needs to define a setup method that returns a boolean if set up was successful.
+So let's take a look at how this looks:

 ```python
 DOMAIN = 'hello_state'